QuickyFinger/Exploring-the-Loss-in-Medical-CT-Image-Segmentation-with-UNet/readme.md

 ```
 python SurfaceTrain.py
 ```
-logs and models folders will be generated:
+Then, logs and models folders will be generated:

 | Folder/File                                   | Description                                          |
 |:----------------------------------------------|:-----------------------------------------------------|